flyaway1217/ExAssist/docs/observe.rst

     assist = EA.getAssist('Test')

-After getting an instance of ``Assist``, you need to setup some basic information:
+After getting an instance of ``Assist``, you need to provide the following information:

     - The root path of your experiemnt records.(default: ``./Experiments/``)
-    - The path of template directory, which contains the template files.
-Templates files are used to render data into html files.
-    - The path of `Config <https://docs.python.org/3.6/library/configparser.html#configparser.ConfigParser>`_  file, which contains all the config information of your experiment.
+    - A config variable that keeps all the configurations of your experiments.
+This config variable could be:

+            - A ``dict`` object that contains all the configurations as (key, value)
+            - A ``argparse.namespace`` object.
+              This namespace object should contains all the configurations.
+            - A ``ConfigParser`` object that loads configurations from config files.

 A simple example is like this: